-Having recently visited my fiancé Karen, the surprise I was promised was not expected!
+Having visited my ex last year, the surprise I was promised was not expected!
 At all.

-So, to have an arranged session with a trusted instructor type who is mindful of helping those with challenges – MS in my case (Karen too but she has experience) – I was excitedly nervous / nervously excited!
+So, to have an arranged session with a trusted instructor type who is mindful of helping those with challenges – MS in my case, her too but she has experience – I was excitedly nervous / nervously excited!

 The day arrived.

-Skipping details (I can do that), I was slowly walked around the arena as Karen did similar and more!
+Skipping details (I can do that), I was slowly walked around the arena as the other did similar and more!

 After learning of certain moves to do to Jack, I realised that may be why a lot of people get injured when on a horse and NOT knowing what’s involved in the control elements.
 I was happy to plod along slowly!